Looking for ways to start a screen detox for kids—especially toddlers? You’re not alone.

 Screen Time Detox for Toddlers: 8 Science-Backed Strategies

-These strategies are all backed by science and also easy to put into action.
+These strategies are all backed by science and are also easy to put into action.

 Strategy #1.
 Replace Screen Time with Physical Activity

-According to the American Academy of Pediatrics (AAP), toddlers should get at least 60 minutes of unstructured physical activity.
+According to the American Academy of Pediatrics (AAP), toddlers should get at least 60 minutes of unstructured physical activity each day.

-• Pretend to be animals.
-Slither like a snake.
-Fly like a bird.
-Jump like a kangaroo.
+Pretend to be animals – slither like a snake, hop like a frog, or crawl like a bear.

 Strategy #2.
 Schedule Screen and Internet Free Times